-This technology, called furrow irrigated raised bed system (FIRBS) was brought from CIMMYT in Mexico for trials in IGP for sowing wheat by the RWC.
-In this technology, the seedbed is prepared conventionally and raised beds and furrows are prepared using raised bed planter.
+This technology called Furrow Irrigated Raised Bed System (FIRBS) was brought from CIMMYT in Mexico for trying in IGP for sowing wheat by Rice-wehat Consortium.
+In this technology the seedbed is prepared conventionally and raised beds and furrows are prepared using raised bed planter.
 The machine makes two beds of 70 cm width and can plant 2 to 3 rows in each bed.
-The farmers and scientists in India have found that the use of FIRBS results in 50 per cent savings in seeds, 30-40 per cent saving in water, and higher yields than conventional method; there is also reduction in lodging, facilitating mechanical weeding by tractor, offers opportunity for last irrigation at grain filling, avoids temporary water logging problems, allows subsurface basal and top dressing of fertilizer, thus reducing N losses and promotes rainwater conservation.
+The farmers and scientists in India have found that use of FIRBS results in 50% saving in seed, 30-40% saving in water, higher yields than conventional method, reduction in lodging, facilitates mechanical weeding by tractor, offers opportunity for last irrigation at grain filling, avoids temporary water logging problems, allows subsurface basal and top dressing of fertilizer, thus reducing N losses and promote rain-water conservation.
 This technology has been adopted in India and Pakistan.

-In the village Desna in Haryana, rice was established on 125 ha of land by dibbling manually on the raised land.
+In village Desna in Haryana, rice was established on 125 ha of land by dibbling manually on the raised land.
 It was a late seed rice crop.
 There were no weeds when the crop was 67 days old.
-Farmers were of the opinion that bed planted crop needed less water, and crop condition could improve further if irrigated or if it rains.
-There is no soil cracking even though the crop was irrigated a week before.
+Farmers were of the opinion that 1) bed planted crop needed less water, and ii) crop condition although good could improve further if, irrigated or if it rains.
+There is no soil cracking even through crop was irrigated a week before.

-In another experiment conducted in Karnal (Haryana), the results suggested that seed rate in direct-seeded rice should be kept at 20-25 kg/ ha for good results.
-Higher seed rate results in lodging, incidence of plant hoppers and deficiency of nitrogen.
+In another experiment conducted in Karnal (Haryana), the result suggested that seed rate in direct seeded rice should be kept at 20-25 kg/ ha for good results.
+Higher seed rate results in lodging, incidence of plant hopper and deficiency of nitrogen.
 The bed planted rice in farmers field saved six irrigation as compared to conventionally tilled rice.
-Direct-seeded rice resulted in savings of US \$70-102/ ha as compared to puddle transplanted rice.
-The tillage induced saving were mainly through reduced cost of land preparation (77 per cent), irrigation water (15 per cent) and labour (8 per cent).
+Direct seeded rice was found to result in saving of US \$70 - 102/\$ ha as compared to puddle transplanted rice.
+The tillage induced saving were mainly through reduced cost of land preparation (77%), irrigation water (15%) and labour (8%).

-In the different states of India (Punjab, Haryana, U.P. and Uttranchal) rice was also direct seeded on the side of raised beds without puddling.
-The rice transplanted on raised beds yielded 10-15 per cent more grain and saved 14 per cent irrigation water as compared to conventionally tilled puddle transplanted rice.
+In different states of India (Punjab, Haryana, U.P. & Uttranchal) rice was also direct seeded on side of raised beds without puddling.
+The rice transplanted on raised beds yielded 10-15% more grain and saved 14% irrigation water as compared to conventionally tilled puddle transplanted rice.
 Direct seeded rice saved more than INR 6000/ha as compared with traditional rice culture.